kderusso/elasticsearch-labs/notebooks/search/README.md

 - Reindex the data from `search-movies` into another index, `elser-movies`, using the ELSER pipeline for text expansion.
 - Observe the results of running the documents through the model by inspecting the additional terms it adds to documents, which enhance searchability.
 - Perform simple keyword searches on the `elser-movies` index to assess the impact of ELSER's text expansion.
-- Execute ELSER-powered semantic searches using the `text_expansion` query.
+- Execute ELSER-powered semantic searches using the `sparse_vector` query.

 ### 4. Multilingual semantic search